 The Yaquina area boasts two lighthouses, Yaquina Bay (1871) and Yaquina Head (1873).

 South of Newport in Seal Rock is an Oregon tour de force artistic effort that shouldn’t be missed–chainsaw art.
-At the establishment, called Sea Gulch, you can peruse one of the largest collections of chainsaw carvings.
+At the establishment, called Sea Gulch, you can peruse one of these collections of chainsaw carvings.

 The Heceta Lighthouse and Point, 12 miles north of Florence, is a scenic and rugged part of the coast.

 Sea Lion Caves, 11 miles north of Florence, are a natural spectacle along the coast.
 The area is the a year-round home for wild sea lions on the mainland.
 An elevator takes you down to where the mammals can be viewed in the cavern.